yangyuqian/technical-articles/forecasting-metrics.md

 Normal cases along with competitors:

-- An evergreen/plc meets its end date, known as soft cutoff, then its Booked Impressions will be 0
+- An evergreen(without budget) placement meets its end date, known as soft cutoff, then its Booked Impressions will be 0

 - Ads can compete with each other through currency budget